 Once a shoot is over, we backup the camera memory cards on to external hard drives (which never leave the office).
 The photographs/videos are then edited on password protected computers.

-Once the photographs/videos are edited, they will be uploaded to a secure, password protected online gallery for viewing and downloading.
+Once the photographs/videos are edited, they will be uploaded to a Google Drive folder for viewing and downloading.
 They will be available for 30 days following their upload at which point they will no longer be accessible to the client.

 Photographs and videos will remain at Navy Studios and we may use our discretion to display them on Navy Studios’ website for marketing purposes.